 Suggestions for poster design are given in Research Posters 101.
 (Although these suggestions were published for student researchers, the ideas are also applicable to posters for this conference.)

 Poster presentations at SIGCSE will be competitive and if your proposal is accepted, your poster will be displayed for a 2-hour time period during the conference.
 You will be expected to “present” your poster at that time.
 At least one author for each accepted poster must register for and attend the conference.
-The space available for your poster will be 4 feet high by 8 feet wide with a small shelf below.
+The space available for your poster will be 6 feet high by 3 feet wide (A0 posters can fit on the boards vertically but not horizontally).
 Power sources are not available.

 Proposals are to be provided in PDF format.
 The full proposal contains an abstract and a body that describes your poster (as detailed below).
 The abstract needs to appear in two places: in the PDF proposal and in a text box on the submission page.